 The Assistant Town Administrator (ATA) has announced that he will be leaving Town service in February of 2018.
-The Town intends to start recruiting for this position no later than October of 2017.
+The Town is currently recruiting for this position.
 The ATA devotes most of his time to human resources and benefits responsibilities, but also pitches in as a "utility player" on a variety of projects for the Selectmen and Town Administrator.
 However, based on the position description and past practice, the ATA has historically been accountable to the Selectmen rather than the Town Administrator.